 Greece has repeatedly sought the help of Russia, a fellow Orthodox country, as it descended into economic crisis over the past six years.

 Tsipras is believed to have requested Russian financial assistance last year as the country teetered on the verge of bankruptcy, although Russian officials have publicly denied any approach.

 Russian companies have also been repeatedly linked to Greek energy and transport privatisation deals that were never completed.

 However, Putin indicated in Thursday’s article that Russia remains interested in tenders involving Greek rail assets and the port of Thessaloniki.

 Kathimerini said a deal between Russian oil giant Rosneft and Greek refiner Hellenic Petroleum could be signed during the visit.

-Putin was last in Europe in June, when he visited Italy and held talks with Prime Minister Matteo Renzi and Pope Francis.
+Putin was last in Europe for a bilateral visit in June, when he held talks in Rome with Italian Prime Minister Matteo Renzi and Pope Francis.

 Tsipras visited Moscow for talks with Putin twice last year, in April and June, ahead of his re-election in September.